hiveot/hub.capnp/README.md

 ## Project Status

-Status: Pre-Alpha
+Status: Alpha

-The core implementation of the gateway is feature complete.
+The core implementation of the gateway with plugin support is feature complete.
 This includes a built-in message bus and the option to use MQTT as a message bus to communicate between plugins and gateway.
 The gateway can be started and will listen for publication and subscriptions by plugins

-Next up is adding an example plugin
+Next up is adding an example plugin that Secured Things can use to push their Thing Description.

 ## Audience